 Starting school is a significant milestone in a child’s life.
 So what can you do as a parent to help your child prepare?
-Parents are a child’s first teacher and from when a child is first born parents can have a huge impact on a child’s development.
-The Flying Start to School poster (see the downloads to the right to view poster) outlines some of the essential skills and experiences a child needs to be exposed to by the age of 5 years old.
+The Flying Start to School poster (see the downloads to the right to view poster) outlines some of the essential skills and experiences a child must be exposed to by the age of 5.
 Click on the tabs below to find out more information and groups that are available in West Berkshire.

 Chat and Sign

-You can never start too early to chat with your child.
+You can never start chatting with your child too early.
 Look at our West Berkshire Every Child A Talker website:

 For local information on speech and language therapy